Jo Armstead: Life and career

 Armstead was born to Wilton and Rosie Armstead in Yazoo City, Mississippi on October 8, 1944.
 She started singing in the church in which her mother was a minister.
 After her grandfather introduced her to blues music, she also began singing in juke joints and at dances, and first sang in a club as part of Bobby "Blue" Bland's band.
 She joined a local band, Little Melvin & The Downbeats, as a teenager.

 In 1960, Armstead along with Eloise Hester and Delores Johnson became The Ikettes as part of the Ike & Tina Turner Revue.
 She had been recommended to Ike Turner by her sister Velma Dishman who was his ex-wife.
 As an Ikette, Armstead recorded the single "I'm Blue (The Gong-Gong Song)" which peaked at No. 19 on the Billboard Hot 100 and No. 3 on the R&B chart.
-In 1962, Armstead settled in New York City and recorded under the name Dina Johnson, by her own account a pseudonym to avoid being tracked down by Turner.
+In 1962, Armstead settled in New York City and recorded under the name Deena Johnson, by her own account a pseudonym to avoid being tracked down by Turner.
 However, she recalled her time as an Ikette fondly: "It was the greatest but you had to be young to travel the Chitlin' Circuit as they called it.
-We weren’t flying and we didn’t stay in 5-star hotels.
+We weren't flying and we didn't stay in 5-star hotels.
 It was really rough.
 You really had to be young but it was fun and we joked and laughed a lot."
 She added, "I have the utmost respect for Ike Turner as an artist and what he created."

 After her tenure as an Ikette, Armstead recorded advertising jingles and sang back-up for such musicians as James Brown, Walter Jackson and B.B.
 King, before a chance meeting with Nick Ashford and Valerie Simpson.
 They began writing songs together, one of the first results being "Let's Go Get Stoned", which became an R&B chart no. 1 hit for Ray Charles in 1966.
 Its follow-up "I Don't Need No Doctor" was also a hit.
 The trio of writers also had success with songs for Chuck Jackson, Maxine Brown and Tina Britt.
 Armstead also wrote or co-wrote hits for other artists, including "Cry Like a Baby" by Aretha Franklin, "Casonova" by Ruby Andrews, "Jealous Kind of Fella" by Garland Green, "Come On Sock It to Me" by Syl Johnson, and "Drop By My Place" by Carl Carlton.